cabarius/ToyBox/ToyBox/README.txt

     Loot Coloring
         Fixed issue that caused notable items to no longer show their special highlight Darkened trash color
-    (Vek17) Added Turn Based Combat Delay slider to Bag of Tricks > Quality of Life Ver 1.3.14
+    Party Editor > Char > Classes > Levels Like a Legendary Hero Moved it to just under Multiple Classes Per Level Up Renamed it to "Allow Levels Past 20" and added some green explainer text (Vek17) Added Turn Based Combat Delay slider to Bag of Tricks > Quality of Life Ver 1.3.14
     Party Editor > Adding characters to the party